gleb108/reminder/README.md

-This is console reminder for expiration dates (domains, certificates etc)
+This is console reminder for expiration dates (domains, certificates etc) Also it can remind about annual events like birtdays or something.

 It's flexible.
 You can set different notification rules for reminders.